 3D printing and CNC machines can use a variety of materials.

 3D printers mostly use hard plastics and polymers.
-These are easy to melt and form into the desired shape, and they’re fairly durable.
-Some industrial 3D printers can use metals, but these machines are significantly more expensive.
+These materials are easy to melt and form into the desired shape, and they’re fairly durable once they harden.
+Some industrial 3D printers can use metals, but these machines are significantly more expensive compared to printers using a plastic filament.
+Metal 3D printed parts may become more popular, but they’ll be more similar to injection molding rather than CNC parts.

 CNC machines can be used for virtually any material.
 CNC is also the primary process used for wood since it can’t be melted.
 Being able to machine any solid material is a big advantage for CNC machines.